Published on Thu Jan 08 2026 15:27:00 GMT+0000 (Coordinated Universal Time) by Anuj Jain

 The timeline

 Instead of a long, boring description of everything I went through, I think a timeline would be better.
-All dates are from 2024.
+All dates are from 2025.

-Today (8 January 2025) - Applications are in exactly the same state.
+Applications are in exactly the same state.

 WTF?
 What happened, you ask?
 Nothing.
 Absolutely nothing.
 Nada.
 Zilch.